liam-wiltshire/talks/postgres/content.md

 - Can be installed using your OS package manager (yum, apt, dnf etc)
 - Creates a user `postgres`
     - This account is required for admin access
+- Out of the box, very few features are installed
+    - Most need enabling (hstore, uuid_generate, jsonb)
+    - Enabling is done at a database level

+???

+- With new versions of Postgres, there are a few oddities about the way it installs
+- Doesn't use the same binary name for each version - similar to using SCL
+- The Postgres user is authed by 'ident' out of the box - doens't require a password
+- Enabling new features is easy - is actually done in SQL
+    - Per database features are interesting, as it means you can just enable what you need for each database.

 ---

 class: content-odd